The Pandora project. II: how non-thermal physics drives bursty star formation and temperate mass-loaded outflows in dwarf galaxies: Results

 The correlation between star formation and subsequent outflows is driven by SN events, with their effectiveness influenced by their small-scale ISM environments, which will also affect the gas phases entrained in galaxy outflows.
 We show the thermodynamical properties of the gas cells where SN events take place in Fig.~\ref{fig:SN_PDF}.
 Panels display the probability density functions (PDFs) for all the SNe events in each simulation (from $z = 8$ to $z = 3.3$), both for the hosting cells gas density (top panel) and temperature (bottom panel).

 Overall, the gas density distribution of cells hosting SN events is bimodal, with a dominant peak at low densities of $\sim 10^{-27} \gcc$ {---} $10^{-26} \gcc$, and a secondary peak at high densities of $\sim10^{-21} \gcc$.
 This bimodal distribution is physically driven: stars are formed in dense regions where, in the absence of any feedback process, they explode as SNe with some delay after their formation.
 This occurs inside or in the vicinity of dense clouds with $\rho_{\text{gas}} \gtrsim 10^{-22} \gcc$.
-Subsequent SN events originating from the same localized star formation event will typically occur within and around the sites of prior SNe events, which are very hot ($T \approx 10^7$ {---} $10^8$ K), leading to a tail towards lower densities as supernova remnants expand, and ultimatively leading to a peak at densities of $\sim 10^{-27} \gcc$.
+Subsequent SN events originating from the same localized star formation event will typically occur within and around the sites of prior SNe events, which are very hot ($T \approx 10^7$ {---} $10^8$ K), leading to a tail towards lower densities as supernova remnants expand, and ultimately leading to a peak at densities of $\sim 10^{-27} \gcc$.
 Notably, it is precisely within these lower density, higher temperature gas where SNe feedback becomes most effective \citep{Naab2017, Rodriguez-Montero2022}.
+While \citet{Kimm2014} have demonstrated that our mechanical prescription alleviates overcooling and recovers the expected momentum injection \citep{Thornton1998}, there are additional numerical considerations to note in a realistically simulated ISM.
+For example, \citet{Martizzi2015} and \citet{Kim2015} have shown that the presence of ISM inhomogeneities does not significantly affect the terminal momentum injected by SNe, hence supporting the use of momentum-injecting solutions in galaxy formation modelling \citep{Hopkins2018a, Smith2018, Shimizu2019}. \citet{Kim2015} have also studied shocks propagation, showing that they reach further distances along low density channels.
+The vast majority of SN events in our simulations take place at $\Delta x < 10\,\pc$ ($\sim$90~\%; and 80\% for \HDSfFbBoost), with virtually all the remaining events taking place at $\Delta x < 15\,\pc$ and low gas densities $\rhogas < 10^{-24}\,\gcc$.
+We estimate $\gtrsim 80\%$ of events use our adiabatic mode.
+Note that these ratios, derived from central host cells, may slightly underestimate the proportion of snowplow events; although this is alleviated by the simulation code requirement for contiguous cells not being more than one level lower resolution, and our refinement strategy of resolving the local Jeans length with at least 4~cells.
+For SNe in dense media, a higher preservation of terminal momentum at the end of the snowplow phase is expected for higher resolutions, with \citet{Gentry2020} estimating an increase of $1.4\times$ if our models featured resolutions of $1\,\pc$.